thekeytechnology/tkt-plugin/readme.txt

     Google Analytics (Plugin "Google Analytics for WordPress by MonsterInsights"): type="GA" Facebook (Plugin "Pixel Caffeine"): type="FB"
-    Google Tag Manager (Plugin Duracell Tomi's GTM): type="GTM"
+    Google Tag Manager (Plugin "Duracell Tomi's GTM"): type="GTM"

-In order for this to work, page caching must also be disabled for the respective cookie names. (tk-PLATFORM-disable-PLATFORMID)
-Contact WPEngine support for the serverside setting, and also add the cookie names to the exclusion list in WP-Rocket.
+In order for this to work, page caching must also be disabled for the cookie with the name tk-tracking-opt-out Contact WPEngine support for the serverside setting, and also add the cookie name to the exclusion list in WP-Rocket.

 ## Shortcodes